o-oliush/e-e-test-generator/README.md

 ## Notes

 - AI interactions require valid OpenAI credentials.
 When the API key is missing, the server responds with an explanatory message and still stores the generated files.
 - Uploaded files are encoded to base64 and appended to the user prompt when calling the AI, ensuring the model can reference them without additional hosting infrastructure.
+Oversized attachments are skipped to avoid excessive token consumption.
-- Uploaded videos are staged with the Uploads API before being attached as `input_video` content parts, so large media assets remain compatible with GPT-5's vision workflow without tripping image-only validation rules.
+- Uploaded videos are staged with the Uploads API (falling back to the Files API when necessary) before being attached as `input_file` content parts, keeping large media assets compatible with GPT-5 without tripping image-only validation rules or token limits.